Suzi Digby: Career

-In 1993 she founded a national music education charity The Voices Foundation whose methodology is based on that of Hungarian music educator Zoltán Kodály.
-The same year, Yehudi Menuhin appointed her to spearhead the UK branch of his MUS-E project.
-The Voices Foundation Children's Choir, a multi-ethnic choir comprising children from throughout the UK, has performed at State occasions including the VE Day Head of State ceremony and the first National Holocaust Memorial Day and has toured in Europe.
+In 1993 she founded a music education charity, The Voices Foundation, whose methodology is based on that of Hungarian music educator Zoltán Kodály.

-Digby currently serves as one of the Foundation's 20 advisory teachers and is in charge of its education project in primary schools.

 From 1996 to 1998, Digby was musical director of Rosslyn Hill Chapel Choir, and from 1998 to 2000 director of the Middlesex Bach Choir.
-In 1998 she launched 'Singing Schools', a 5-year programme in South Africa involving 70 schools in Soweto and Johannesburg.
-More than two hundred African children's songs have been collected and integrated into the UK programme.
+In 1998 she launched 'Singing Schools', a 5-year programme in South Africa involving schools in Soweto and Johannesburg.

-In 2000, Digby was invited to become a council member of the Winston Churchill Memorial Trust where she serves as Chairman of the Arts category.
-That same year she was shortlisted for a Creative Britain Award.
-She also founded and directed the award-winning London-based adult chamber choir, Coro.
+In 2000, Digby was invited to become a member of the Winston Churchill Memorial Trust, where she serves as chairman of the arts category.

 In 2003, she founded Voce.
 She was founding musical director of the infant programme of the Finchley Children's Music Group and co-founded Music Box, the Bristol-based children's opera group.

-She is also a conductor and has performed in the Royal Albert Hall, St John's, Smith Square, St James's Church, Piccadilly and the Royal College of Music.
-Abroad, she is guest conductor of St. Stephen's Oratorio Choir, Budapest.
-She has been a judge for the Coleraine Music Festival in Northern Ireland and Sainsbury's Choir of the Year.
-Digby has also worked regularly with radio and television in the UK and has presented for BBC Wales TV including BBC Cardiff Singer of the World competition.
+In 2008, she served as a judge on the BBC show Last Choir Standing.
+She has also been a judge for the Coleraine Music Festival in Northern Ireland and Sainsbury's Choir of the Year.
+Digby works on radio and television and presented for BBC Wales TV including BBC Cardiff Singer of the World competition.

-In 2008, she acted as a judge on the BBC show Last Choir Standing.
-In 2010, she founded Vocal Futures, a foundation with the mission to identify, involve and inspire young people to engage with classical music and in particular large scale choral music, performed in unusual spaces.
+In 2010, she founded Vocal Futures, a foundation to inspire young people to engage with classical music.
 In November 2011, Vocal Futures staged a performance of the St Matthew Passion at Ambika P3, conducted by Digby.

-Vocal Futures' second concert, Haydn's The Creation, was conducted by Digby in 2013, followed in 2015 with the multi-media musical event, The Choice.
-The latter was conducted by Digby and Ben Glassberg and consisted of a performance of Handel's The Choice of Hercules, with selections from Handel's Solomon, plus a newly commissioned work by Toby Young.